Course Offerings

 — Renee Tomlin (MLC ’11)

-The MLC Professionalization Seminar is a unique professional development course, designed exclusively for linguistsics graduate students.
+The Professionalization Seminar in Career Management for Linguists is a unique professional development course, tailored especially for linguistics graduate students.
 The course is designed to help students figure out where the skills and training that they are acquiring in their classes are needed and valued professionally.
-It is also designed to help students learn about what motivates them, to uncover values around work, and ultimately to enact the shift to an active professional stance from “What should I do?” to “Here’s what I can do!”
+It is also designed to help students learn about what motivates them, to uncover values around work, and ultimately to enact the shift to an active professional stance from “What should I do?” to “Here’s what I can do.”

 The class is structured as a dynamic mix of lecture, discussion, and activity-based interaction.
 Students develop an understanding of professional applications of sociolinguistics through readings, lectures and presentations by guest lecturers who themselves engage with the question of combining sociolinguistic theory and practice.
-Students select a field of professional interest on which to focus for the duration of the course, reflecting on and practicing applications of their training to said field.
 Students develop targeted portfolio materials (e.g. resume, cover letter, elevator pitch, online portfolio) to be applied to a current or future job search.
-Students network at professional events, attend Career Fairs and conduct informational interviews to practice the skill of clearly articulating where their skills and training combine with their interests and values in a chosen workplace setting.
+Students network at professional events, attend Career Fairs, and conduct informational interviews to practice the skill of clearly articulating where their skills and training combine with their interests and values in a workplace setting.